It is fairly common for movies to become television series and vice versa in

 inevitably portrayed by a star.
 Here, despite the fact Fitzgerald was a

-considerably well known actor the concentration in this film was on the process,
+considerably well known actor the concentration in this film was in the process,

-the methodical search for clues and deductive ability of the detective in
+the methodical search for clues and the deductive ability of the detective in

 charge.
 This emphasis is present in every facet of the film, most notably in the

 opening.
-Average New Yorkers, some not even aware they were being included in
+Average New Yorkers, some not even aware they were included in the

 character as much as it was concerned with life and death in a city that keeps